Menu

 “Madam, I withdraw that, but I do say this: this has got a unity ticket going right through this parliament.
 This has united every person in this parliament – something that no-one else has ever had the ability to do – and Telstra has done it magnificently.
 They have got the Labor Party, they have got the National Party, they have got the Liberal Party, they have got the Democrats and they have got the Greens – all united in a singular distrust of Telstra.
 You have achieved a miracle.”

-Will I go to jail in 2023 for revealing this gross discriminative act by an Australian government against sixteen fellow citizens?
+Will I go to jail in 2024 for revealing this gross discriminative act by an Australian government against sixteen fellow citizens?
 I believe the current Labor government, if they were to ask me to provide a government-appointed representative to view these two In-Cameral Hansards of and 9 July 1998, that representative would advise the Anothony Albenise government they are morally obliged to pay compensation as former Labor Senator Chris Schacht stated should have been the case in 1998.
-Sadly at least three of those sixteen have since died.
+Sadly, at least three of those sixteen have since died.

 Senate Schedule A and B list